tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 ## Fixing

-Out of the box, the `remark` command gives us an automatic "fixing" utility.
+Out of the box, the `remark` command gives us an automatic fixing utility.
 When you run it on a Markdown file it will parse the content into an AST using [`remark-parse`][remark-parse] and then serializes that AST back into text using [`remark-stringify`][remark-stringify].
-The result is usually a more "strictly" formatted version of the original Markdown, with things like bullet characters and block spacing being applied consistently.
+The result is usually a more strictly formatted version of the original Markdown, with things like bullet characters and block spacing being applied consistently.

 Various details of this "reformatting" can be controlled by settings passed to the serializer (see [`mdast-util-to-markdown`][mdast-util-to-markdown] for details).
-The defaults for most settings are reasonable and using them in this particular combination avoids many issues.
+The defaults for most settings are reasonable and avoid many issues.
 Of particular note are the following settings which minimize ambiguity and seem to give stable behaviour:

 ```yaml
 bullet: '*'